 The white temple is unlike any other temple I’ve ever seen (and I’ve seen enough temples for two lifetimes).

-The entire temple colored seashell white and boast an otherworldly design.
+They colored the entire temple seashell white and boast an otherworldly design.
 This stunning temple is also free!

-The black temple’s surrounded with gardens, handfuls of trees pepper the grounds, small forest surround the meadows of the complex.
-There’s a tranquil peacefulness found in the simplicity of the black temples designs.
+The black temple’s surrounded by gardens, handfuls of trees pepper the grounds, small forest surrounds the meadows of the complex.
+There’s a tranquil peacefulness found in the simplicity of the black temple designs.

-Both of these temples are a few hours outside of Chiang Mai.
-And are located in the nearby city of Chiang Rai.
+Both temples are a few hours away from CM.
+And are in the nearby city of Chiang Rai.